tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Without data cleaning, financial data can be calculated and aggregated incorrectly and inaccurately.
 Data quality issues can skew financial numbers, with inaccurate numbers being reported.
 Since numbers drive business decisions in the financial world, the use of incorrect data can have catastrophic implications.

-Open the solution file, review the activity solution and highlight the following:
+Open the solution file, review the activity solution, and highlight the following:

 * The `shape` function provides a quick and easy way to understand the structure of a DataFrame, including the number of columns and number of tuples/rows in the DataFrame.